Planned minor improvements Planned minor improvements

 |

-We expect to implement these changes in February 2023. | Download proposal drawing (PDF 235KB) |
+We expect to implement these changes between April and May 2023. | Download proposal drawing (PDF 235KB) |

 White Swan Road, Mount Roskill | We are planning to paint broken yellow lines along White Swan Road, from Pascoe Street to the bus stop outside of 78 White Swan Road.
 This will result in the removal of 4 parking spaces.
 We have received complaints about parking along this section of White Swan Road.
 When vehicles are parked here, it makes it difficult for motorists to turn right onto Pascoe Street and to enter White Swan Road from Pascoe Street.
 During peak hours, traffic builds up along White Swan Road causing a large backlog.
 By stopping parking along this section, it will be safer and easier to turn into and out of White Swan Road and improve traffic flow. |

-Between December 2022 and January 2023 | Download proposal drawing (PDF 246KB) |
+These works are scheduled for May 2023 | Download proposal drawing (PDF 246KB) |

 Clevedon Road and Robb Street intersection, Papakura |